 Figure – car stuck bug

-Semaphore couldn’t deliver to the other promised platforms, but nevertheless they had major problems on the platforms they managed to deploy to, such as Mac and iOS.
-I’ve tested the game on my friend’s iPad, and it was really slow, laggy and full of fatal errors that caused the application to exit unexpectedly after moments of inconsistent frame rate.
+Semaphore couldn’t deliver to the other promised platforms.
+But nevertheless they had major problems on the platforms they managed to deploy to, such as Mac and iOS.
+I’ve tested the game on my friend’s iPad, and it was really slow, laggy and full of fatal errors.
+It caused the application to exit unexpectedly after moments of inconsistent frame rate.

 I was really happy when I knew that Unearthed crew decided to go with the Unity engine to create their game, but after trying the game now, I can say that I’m not happy with what Semaphore has done technical-wise, allow me to explain more.